Explore the Cotehele estate

 50 things to do before you're 11 ¾

 Create some wild art using twigs, buds and leaves, head up to the play area for hours of fun building a den, or pull on your wellies and run around in the rain – there are 22 different ‘things’ on the national explorer list you can do at Cotehele.
-Pick up a free scrapbook from reception and start earning your stickers today, or you can purchase a special '50 things' handbook in the shop.
+Pick up a free leaflet from reception and start earning your stickers today.

 The Chapel-in-the-Wood marks the spot where Richard Edgcumbe I made a narrow escape from King Richard III's men in 1483.
 You'll find it overlooking the river and tucked into the woods at the bottom of the Valley Garden.

 You'll find Cotehele Mill just a half-mile up the Morden stream from Cotehele Quay.
 The path follows the stream under shady trees and is mostly level and wide enough for pushchairs, wheelchairs and the whole family.
 There are pixie doors hiding in the trees to lead children along the way and you'll see lots of spring flowers growing along the route.

 Walk alongside the Morden Stream, pass Cotehele Mill to find the weir that regulates the water flowing to the mill.
 A sluice gate allows the water to enter the leat.
 Water flows down the leat to the mill to turn the waterwheel.

 We use planks made from Cotehele-grown oak and chestnut trees for benches and other projects around the estate.
 Volunteers build stone walls, maintain hedges and paths and in early spring the South Devon National Trust Volunteers clear reeds on the quay to allow for new growth.
 Work is completed before birds start to nest.